bg-omar/VAMcore/Readme.md

-# ⚙️ VAMcore: Hybrid Benchmark Engine for the Vortex Æther Model
+# ⚙️ SSTcore: Hybrid Benchmark Engine for the Swirl-String Theory

-Welcome to **VAMcore**, the computational backbone for the Vortex Æther Model (VAM).
+Welcome to **SSTcore**, the computational backbone for the Swirl-String Theory (SST).
 This hybrid C++/Python engine is designed to benchmark field-based gravity, time dilation, and EM swirl-field dynamics using modern numerical methods and a large helping of theoretical audacity.
 This repository contains the core engine, simulation scripts, and visualizations to explore the swirling depths of æther dynamics.
-We build the C++ VAM-Bindings first, and then we can import it into benchmark Python code.
-When using the C++  VAM-bindings to do hard calculations we can run / render Python simulations 10-100x faster.
+We build the C++ SST-Bindings first, and then we can import it into benchmark Python code.
+When using the C++  SST-bindings to do hard calculations we can run / render Python simulations 10-100x faster.

 ---